 fd2s subscribes to the principles of the Designers Accord, a nonprofit coalition of design and innovation firms from around the world focused on creating positive environmental and social impacts.
 The Designers Accord envisions a creative community where the principles of sustainable design are seamlessly integrated into all practice and production.
 We are also members of the U.S. Green Building Council (USGBC), a non-profit organization with a mission of transforming the way buildings and communities are designed, built, and operated, enabling an environmentally and socially responsible, healthy, and prosperous environment that improves quality of life.

 fd2s has served as the wayfinding/graphics consultant for several projects that have received LEED certification from the USGBC.
-We are currently working on the University of Chicago Medical Center’s New Hospital Pavilion, which is seeking Gold certification.
-Other projects, the headquarters of the Lance Armstrong Foundation received a Gold rating while the Dell Children’s Medical Center of Central Texas, was the first children’s hospital to receive Platinum LEED certification.
+We are currently working with Sea Scout Base Galveston, a project seeking LEED Platinum certification; Gulf Coast Research Laboratory in Ocean Springs, Mississippi, and The University of Chicago Medical Center’s New Hospital Pavilion, which are both seeking Gold certification.
+Other projects include The University of Texas at Austin College of Liberal Arts; the headquarters of the Livestrong Foundation, and the Dell Children’s Medical Center of Central Texas, the first children’s hospital to receive Platinum LEED certification.

 Based on the ongoing work of our own in-house planning group, and the recommendations of the SEGD Green Paper, fd2s has incorporated principles of sustainability throughout our design practice.
 These principles include: